 But when you multiply it by the millions of e-waste items being left in landfills, the situation becomes much more serious.

 WHERE DO I TAKE IT?

-To find out more about e-waste and where to take it, visit our Landfills & Transfer Station page or go to Sustainability Victoria website
+To find out more about e-waste, where to take it, and costs for disposal visit our Landfills & Transfer Station page or go to Sustainability Victoria website

 Take a look at what’s inside e-waste and why we need to take it to a better place: